 Latin America

-Laws focused on climate change have proliferated widely in Latin America, with Argentina, Brazil, Chile, Colombia, Guatemala, Honduras, Mexico, Paraguay and Peru having adopted climate change laws.
+Climate change legislation is the most prevalent type of ESG regulation in the region as opposed to other types of ESG-related legislation, with Argentina, Brazil, Chile, Colombia, Guatemala, Honduras, Mexico, Paraguay and Peru having all enacted climate change laws.

-Brazil, Chile, Colombia and Mexico have adopted legislation to improve corporate transparency and sustainability.
-Brazil, Chile and Mexico have introduced mandatory reporting standards on ESG topics for certain companies, and Colombia has introduced a solid legal framework for green finance including disclosure requirements for issuers and its own green taxonomy.
+Brazil, Chile, Colombia and Mexico have also adopted legislation to improve corporate transparency and sustainability.
+Brazil, Chile and Mexico have introduced mandatory ESG reporting standards for certain companies, while Colombia has introduced a solid legal framework for green finance, including disclosure requirements for issuers and its own green taxonomy.
 Argentina, Costa Rica and El Salvador have followed suit with ESG regulations that remain voluntary but continue to progress in creating awareness.

-In Chile, an extended producer responsibility law has been adopted covering, among other things, textiles and batteries, and in Colombia and Peru, proposals on laws for enhanced waste management are pending.
+In Chile, an extended producer responsibility law has been adopted covering, among other things, textiles and batteries, while in Colombia and Peru, proposals on laws for enhanced waste management are pending.

 Key themes in 2025